 Treatment depends on the individual patient, the type of tumor and whether it has spread, but may include:

-- Surgery - to remove the cancer, typically either a dilation and curettage (D&C) procedure, which involves gently scraping or suctioning the walls of the uterus, or a hysterectomy to remove the uterus
+- Surgery - to remove the cancer, typically either a dilation and curettage (D&C) procedure, which involves gently scraping or suctioning the walls of the uterus, or in some cases, a hysterectomy to remove the uterus

 - Chemotherapy - the use of drugs giving intravenously (into the vein) to destroy cancer cells

-- Radiation therapy - the use of high-energy X-rays to kill cancer cells and shrink tumors
+- Rarely, radiation therapy, the use of high-energy X-rays to kill cancer cells and shrink tumors, may be used